-- 5.31.
+- 6.29.
 The divestment strategy being pursued by the Council involves complex financial and legal issues and it has been vital that the Council is in receipt of high-quality and relevant financial and legal advice to support decision-making and protect the Council's investment.
 The complexity of the investments and remediation work undertaken has been significant and is both a function of the size of the assets as well as deeper underlying issues that were uncovered, which required significant resources to remedy.
 For example, in the case of Toucan, legal uncertainties as well as the opacity of cashflows and the use of the Council's proceeds necessitated significant work on valuations, forensic investigations, tracing of assets, resolution of complex financial structures and deep dive due diligence.
-Similarly, in the case of JLG, the complexity of the loan book coupled with multiple creditors and poor management required significant analysis, restructuring of the company, resolution of identified security issues and implementation of controls - 5.32.
-In addition, due to Toucan and JLG/JCF being in administration, the Council has required significant legal and financial support to advise on the administrations to realise distributions for the Council.
-A separate paper has been produced on fees - 5.33.
+Similarly, in the case of JLG, the complexity of the loan book coupled with multiple creditors and poor management required significant analysis, restructuring of the company, resolution of identified security issues and implementation of controls - 6.30.
+In addition, due to Toucan and JLG/JCF being in administration, the Council has required significant legal and financial support to advise on the administrations to realise distributions for the Council. - 6.31.
 The total advisor costs including the administrators' direct costs, administrators' advisor costs and the Council's own advisor costs as at July 2023 are estimated at £17.4m to date with forecast additional costs of £29.1m.
 These costs are under review and may change.

-Depending on the specifics of the investigations and legal actions undertaken by the Council and the administrators, these costs may be smaller or larger, though the Council will conduct cost-benefit analysis to understand all costs and limit extraneous costs.
+Depending on the specifics of the investigations and legal actions undertaken by the

-- 5.34.
-The Council is very mindful of the responsibilities of those outside of the Council for the situation the Council finds itself in and proactive work is being instigated in respect of potential remedies against individuals and organisations who may not have met the standards expected of them. - 5.35.
-Where opportunities present themselves to make recoveries through litigation all necessary action will be taken subject to securing the necessary legal advice on the merits of a potential claim and the undertaking of a cost benefit analysis. - 5.36.
-The current position is that the Council is close to concluding the pre-action process on all claims which have been identified to date and decisions will need to be taken in the near future on whether those claims are viable and whether proceedings should be issued.
+- Council and the administrators, these costs may be smaller or larger, though the Council will conduct cost-benefit analysis to understand all costs and limit extraneous costs. - 6.32.
+The Council is very mindful of the responsibilities of those outside of the Council for the situation the Council finds itself in and proactive work is being instigated in respect of potential remedies against individuals and organisations who may not have met the standards expected of them. - 6.33.
+Where opportunities present themselves to make recoveries through litigation all necessary action will be taken subject to securing the necessary legal advice on the merits of a potential claim and the undertaking of a cost benefit analysis. - 6.34.
+The current position is that the Council is close to concluding the pre-action process on all claims which have been identified to date and decisions will need to be taken in the near future on whether those claims are viable and whether proceedings should be issued. - 6.35.
+The divestment income received will be prioritised to: - Pay off existing debts, subject to the applicable redemption dates, to reduce the debt interest costs - ➤ Invest in the HM Treasury Debt Management Office (DMO) to generate investment income on a short term basis

-6. Capital Programme
+7. Capital Programme